-The full curriculum offers 36.5 contact hours to prepare FCNs to serve in this specialized ministry.
+The full curriculum offers 40.5 contact hours to prepare FCNs to serve in this specialized ministry.
+The FCN training:

-- It focuses on core concepts of spiritual growth, professionalism, health and wholeness, and community.
+- focuses on core concepts of spiritual growth, professionalism, health and wholeness, and community.

-- It includes various ways of thinking and knowing, such as the application of the nursing process of assessment, planning, implementation, and evaluation.
+- includes various ways of thinking (and knowing), such as the application of the nursing process of assessment, planning, implementation, and evaluation.
 A theological perspective is also emphasized.

-- It develops the nurse for a leadership role in collaborative health ministry.
+- develops the nurse for a leadership role in collaborative health ministry.

-- It supplies the content to develop and sustain a faith community nursing practice.
+- supplies the content to develop and sustain a faith community nursing practice.